XARKUR/Qubic/README.md

 ![14.png](https://github.com/XARKUR/Qubic-Node/blob/main/img/14.png?raw=true)

-When you see this screen, congratulations, you successfully ran Qubic Node!
+When you see this screen, congratulations, you successfully run the Qubic Node!